 Smoking also contributes to atherosclerosis, or the buildup of plaque inside your arteries.
 This further reduces your cardiovascular health and harms blood flow, increasing your risk of getting heart disease and erectile dysfunction.

 If you smoke and have ED, it’s important to think about quitting smoking to improve your health and boost your sexual performance.

-About 35 percent of American adults fail to get seven or more hours of sleep per night, with more than 40 percent of people sleeping less than they should.
+About 35 percent of American adults fail to get seven or more hours of sleep per night.

 Previously, researchers thought that sleep deprivation caused testosterone levels to drop in men.
 However, a recent study that analyzed sleep restriction and its impact on testosterone levels concluded that there were no adverse effects on testosterone levels in the healthy young men involved.

 That means there needs to be more research to have conclusive results.

 Nevertheless, a lack of sleep can still cause poor circulation and negatively impact your sexual health.
 Addressing sleep disorders with the support of a medical professional can help if these issues feel serious or chronic.